Minimum Wage in The Philippines: Rates, Trends & Compliance

 What Is the Minimum Wage in the Philippines?

 As of January 2025, the minimum wage in the Philippines varies by region and industry, reflecting the country's diverse economic conditions.
-In the National Capital Region (NCR), which includes Metro Manila, the daily minimum wage for non-agricultural workers is ₱645.
+In the National Capital Region (NCR), the daily minimum wage for non-agricultural workers is ₱645 in Metro Manila.
 This rate was established by Wage Order NCR-25, which granted a ₱35 increase benefiting approximately four million workers.

 In contrast, other regions have different minimum wage rates.
-For instance, in the Caraga Region, the minimum wage for non-agricultural workers is ₱385 per day.
+For instance, in the Caraga Region, the minimum wage is ₱415 per day.
 These variations are due to differing costs of living and economic conditions across the country's regions.

 It's important to note that these figures are subject to change, as the House Committee on Labor and Employment recently approved a substitute bill mandating a ₱200 daily across-the-board wage increase for private sector workers.
 However, this proposal is still under study and has not yet been enacted into law.